bkmazefe/State/README.md

 # State
-State management module written by @bkmazefe.
+State management module for luau.
 Inspired from Elttob's States in Fusion Library.